Month 12, Day 26, Saturday 7:00 a.m.

 She knocked, shuffling the packages in her arms.
 “It’s me.”

 “Come in,” Oliver called.
 He was sitting behind his desk with the ever-present pile of paperwork, sipping a large, steaming mug of coffee.
-He looked tired, but less exhausted than he had been for a while in the aftermath of the Morrows’ attack on his warehouse.
+He looked tired, but less exhausted than he had been in the aftermath of the Morrows’ attack on his warehouse.
 He eyed her silently as she set up at the alchemy station against the wall.
 “What did you do with Lynwood?” he asked.

 She paused in laying out the components of the minor healing potion.
 “Very fortuitously, Lynwood was interested in one of the only areas in which I have real expertise.
 His adopted nephew was having trouble sleeping.
 I acted mysterious, designed a spell to help the kid, and helped cast it for the first time to make sure it worked.
 Why, is he upset about something?”